wso2/docs-is/en/docs/fragments/cors-config.md

-SAML2 POST Binding requires CORS configs set up.
-Before configuring the service provider, make sure you add the following configurations to the `<IS_HOME>/repository/conf/deployment.toml` file to allow HTTP POST requests.
+SAML2 POST Binding requires CORS configurations to be set up.

+Before configuring the service provider, add the following configurations to the `<IS_HOME>/repository/conf/deployment.toml` file to allow `HTTP POST` requests.

 ```toml
 [cors]